vzan2012/apod-react/README.md

+# Astronomy - Picture of the Day (APOD)

+This ReactJS application displays the **'Picture of the Day'**.
+The datas are fetched from the NASA API.
+You can register in the NASA API website to get the key and use it in the scripts file.

+Libraries used in this application are,

-# React + Vite
+- Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+- Bootstrap
+- million

+### Author

+Sitharaman Deepak Guptha

+### Version

+1.0.0